-Check important dates for census dates, last day to withdraw without failure and last day to withdraw for each semester.
+See the Critical enrolment dates page for census dates, last day to withdraw without failure and last day to withdraw for each semester.

 If you withdraw from a topic and are receiving Youth Allowance/Austudy, and your total study load is reduced below 13.5 units in a semester, you must notify Centrelink.
 If you are enrolled in 2 separate courses which are not recognised as official combined degrees at Flinders University, then you must be enrolled in at least 13.5 units in one of your courses each semester to remain eligible for Centrelink support.